 - What is the minimum amount of information needed on this form in order to follow up or qualify a lead?

-- Is the ad offering something that justifies the amount of information being asked to the prospects?
+- Is the ad offering something that justifies the amount of information being asked of the prospects?

 Using these two questions could prove to be useful as guidelines the next time a LinkedIn Lead Gen Form needs to be created.